news

 Though industry events happen every year, what makes PHIS unique is its goal of uniting not only clinicians and healthcare administrators, but also researchers, investors, and entrepreneurs.
 Attendees are united around a shared goal of solving systemic problems and, ultimately, saving and improving the lives of children.
 Julia Kubanek, Georgia Tech’s Vice President for Interdisciplinary Research, said that this collaborative approach provides a unique opportunity to progress ideas and technologies that impact the industry.

 “Particularly in the pediatric space, the market is relatively small.
-The number of sick children is small compared to the number of sick grown-ups, and when you have a specialized pediatric technology, it's sometimes difficult to get the resources to advance that into clinical trials and into products that can go to market,” she said.
+When you have a specialized pediatric technology, it's sometimes difficult to get the resources to advance that into clinical trials and into products that can go to market,” she said.
 “This environment that the summit creates is a supportive one for solving those problems and advancing life-saving research.”

 While this was the third year that the event featured a pitch competition, it was the first year that winners were awarded monetary prizes.
 By bringing startups and investors together, the PHIS plays a vital role in getting impactful research from conceptual to consumer ready.
 This year’s winners included: Luminoah in first place, Rhaeos in second, and AcQumen Medical in third.